Skip to main content

 Predicates

 The where clause in a set query specifies a selection filter as a logical predicate over variables.
-A predicate is an expression returning a boolean value, which can be expressed as logical value comparison operators (>, *, + etc.) and functions returning boolean results.
+A predicate is an expression returning a boolean value.
+Predicates can be expressed using logical value comparison operators (>, *, + etc.) and functions returning boolean results.
 The boolean operators and and or can be used to combine boolean values into composite predicates.

 Examples: